moonbeam-nyc/snorlax/README.md

       - name: your-app-db
       - name: your-app-redis

-      # (optional) the ingresses to update and point to the snorlax wake proxy,
+      # (optional) the ingresses to update and point to the snorlax wake server,
       # which wakes your deployment when a request is received while it's
       # sleeping.
       ingresses: